RithikTripathi/RithikTripathi/readme.md

 - 🔭 I’m currently working on **Data Sciences & Machine Learning**

-- 🌱 I’m deep diving in **ML Algorithms & Practical Exposure**
+- 🌱 I’m deep diving in **Artificial Intelligence**

 - 👯 I would like to contribute in **OpenSource Projects**

 - 👨‍💻 All of my work are available at my **[Github](https://github.com/RithikTripathi)**

-- 📫 How to reach me **rithik.tripathi9@gmail.com**
+- 📫 How to reach me : **rithik.tripathi9@gmail.com**

 - ⚡ Fun fact : **I'll use dirty tricks for two reasons.
-One is,if it's really going to give me a performance improvement.
+One is, if it's really going to give me a performance improvement.
 Or sometimes just for pure pleasure.
-In any case, I document it; Idon't just put it in there."**
+In any case, I document it ; I don't just put it in there."**

 ## 🚀 Languages and Tools: